decant09/beach-yoga-fuerteventura/README.md

 - The logo image was generated using [Canva](https://www.canva.com).

 ### Map
-- I was able to embed the Google map iframe by using [mAps.ie](https://www.maps.ie/)
+- I was able to embed the Google map iframe by using [Maps.ie](https://www.maps.ie/)

 ### Clickable Links
-- _Benefits_ hyperlink: 9 Benefits of Yoga from [Johns Hopkins Medicine](https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga).
+- The _Benefits_ hyperlink in the "Why Yoga?" section on the home page: 9 Benefits of Yoga from [Johns Hopkins Medicine](https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga).
-- _Yoga_ hyperlink: a beginner's guide to the different styles from [The Guardian](https://www.theguardian.com/lifeandstyle/2014/jan/10/yoga-beginners-guide-different-styles)
+- The _Yoga_ hyperlink in the "Classes" section on the schedule page: a beginner's guide to the different styles from [The Guardian](https://www.theguardian.com/lifeandstyle/2014/jan/10/yoga-beginners-guide-different-styles)

 ### Resources
 - To to create an e-mail link in HTML referred to [wikihow](https://www.wikihow.com/Create-an-Email-Link-in-HTML)